Udemy is an online marketplace for students who wish to take personal or career development courses.

 We will look at how instructors make money on the Udemy platform.

-First, there is no fee required to create a course on Udemy for a course creator.
+First, there is no fee required to create an average course on Udemy for an online course creator.
 If you wish to promote your brand with free courses, you can make as many as possible.

 When you create courses and start selling courses on the Udemy marketplace, your earnings are calculated depending on certain variables.
 But overall, instructors’ earnings are directly proportional to the volume of engagement received by students.

-The more students are engaged with a first udemy course topic and buy it, the more money the instructor stands to make.
+The more students are engaged with a first udemy course topic and buy it, the more money the new instructor stands to make.

 Instructors can make money either by how much learners engage with the course or based on purchases.
-Instructors can earn money by drawing from an allocation that considers how long students interact with the course.
+Udemy instructors earn money by drawing from an allocation that considers how long students interact with the course.

 Udemy allocates 25% of all its monthly subscription revenue to its instructors every month.
 This is a pool from which instructors are paid based on the total minutes consumed by students on their courses.

-If multiple instructors take a class, the instructor revenue pool generated by Udemy is shared between them.
+If multiple instructors take a class, the average instructor revenue pool generated by Udemy is shared between them.

 You will receive 50% of the value of sales if you do not subscribe to any of Udemy’s marketing programs designed to drive udemy organic traffic to your multiple courses.
 You can also sell courses through the Udemy business program, in which case you earn 25% of the fees paid.

 Also, instructors are paid based broadly on their role in getting the students to purchase the course.
 If the instructor promotes the online course and gets the student to purchase it, then an instructor is entitled to as much as 97% of the amount paid for that course.

 The instructor may use a referral link or coupon to direct students to the Udemy platform for the course.
 When this happens, the instructor has promoted the course himself.